jdoleary/Spellmasons/docs/Marketing.md

 - Homepage / Marketing / Steam Page / Email Signup
     - Marketing (Tell a story)
+        - Main tagline: "Multiplayer Tactical Wizardry.
+Spellmasons"
         - "Plan.
 Combine.
 Unleash.
 Spellmasons!"
         - "Coorindate.
 Strategize.
 Invent.
 Spellmasons!"
-        - "Invent magic together.
-Spellmasons!"
         - "Magic with friends!
 Spellmasons"
         - "Magic is more fun with friends!
 Spellmasons"
         - Synonyms:
             - Plan / Plot / Conspire / Devise
             - Unleash / Execute
             - Invent / Envision / Formulate
-        - Spellmasons is a multiplayer creative problem solving game where you can
+        - Spellmasons is a ["multiplayer creative problem solving", "multiplayer tactical wizardry"] game where you can
             - "push monsters into lava"
-            - "resurrect your dead enemies to fight for you, and send them out against their brotheren"
+            - "resurrect your dead enemies to fight for you, and send them out against their allies"
     - How to reach people to review
         - See curators on steam
 - Video ideas